matejkvassay/similarity-searching-sketches/README.rst

     k nearest objects.
 On large databases this is usually done by organizing database objects into some index (e.g. B-Tree, M-Tree) which reduces number of distance computations needed for receiving similar objects.
-    To reduce number of distance computations we can use partitioning methods (e.g. Ball partitioning, Hyperplane partitioning) which split search space in multiple areas and some clever filtering techniques to filter out some areas of space leaving us with fewer candidates to less candidates examine for being similar to our query.
+    To reduce number of distance computations we can use partitioning methods (e.g. Ball partitioning, Hyperplane partitioning) which split search space in multiple areas and some clever filtering techniques to filter out some areas of space, leaving us with less candidates to examine for being similar to query object.

 What are Sketches?